littleosbook/littleosbook/environment_and_booting.md

 work with the samples provided in this book.

-Once Ubuntu is installed, either physical or virtual, the following packages needs to be installed using `apt-get`:
+Once Ubuntu is installed, either physical or virtual, the following packages should be installed using `apt-get`:

 ~~~ {.bash}
     sudo apt-get install build-essential nasm genisoimage bochs bochs-x